Resulex/BrainBytes-AI-Tutoring-Platform/README.md

 ---

-## Instructions for Running Your Application
+## Instructions for Running the Application

 ### Prerequisites
 - Docker and Docker Compose installed